Crownpeak/best-practices/fredhopper/fhr-shopify-app/user-guide/README.md

 Once the schema has been created, you can use the [Catalog Manager](#using-the-catalog-manager) to run a full catalog sync using that schema or you can wait for the next [scheduled catalog sync](#setting-a-schedule) to happen.

-If you have created a new metafield and it is not being displayed within the Schema Manager, please use the Create Staging Catalog option within the [Batch Manager](#using-the-batch-manager) to run a sync to ensure that the app has the latest set of data from Shopify.
+If you have created a new metafield or variant option and it is not being displayed within the Schema Manager or in Fredhopper, please use the Create Staging Catalog option within the [Batch Manager](#using-the-batch-manager) to run a sync to ensure that the app has the latest set of data from Shopify.
 This will sync the data ready for sending to Fredhopper but not activate the catalog inside Fredhopper.
 See the [Batch Manager](#using-the-batch-manager) section for more details.
 Once this process is complete, the new fields will show in the Schema Manager and you can create a new schema to tell Fredhopper to use these fields.
+Note that the data for these fields will not be synced until a new Schema is created and another data sync has been run.

+> Note:
+>
+> Not all reference type metafields can be transformed due to their unknown structures.
+These may appear as raw data in Fredhopper.
+Such fields can be excluded from a schema in Schema Manager.
+>
+> The following metafield types are also automatically exclude:
+> - Customer
+> - Company
+> - Collection
+> - Page
+> - Product Variant
+> - MediaImage

 ## Using the Catalog Manager